cadnza/swiftpaper/README.md

 ## Documentation

-If you forget anything, just run `swiftlint` in the command line.
+If you forget anything, just run `swiftpaper` in the command line.
 For example:

 ```
-swiftlint
+swiftpaper
 ```

 It'll walk you through everything.

 ## Use

-Create a new directory, navigate into it, and run `swiftlint init`.
+Create a new directory, navigate into it, and run `swiftpaper init`.
 Like this:

 ```
 cd
 mkdir newProject
 cd newProject
-swiftlint init
+swiftpaper init
 ```

 ## Customization